THE MIDNIGHT LOUNGE

 Cultivated in Shade

 Gyokuro is distinguished by a cultivation method that prioritizes patience and control.
-In the weeks before harvest, the tea plants are carefully shaded, reducing sunlight exposure and slowing growth.
+In the weeks before harvest, the tea plants are shaded, reducing sunlight exposure and slowing growth.

 This technique increases amino acid concentration within the leaf, shaping the tea's characteristic umami, gentle sweetness, and smooth texture.
 The process demands precision and experience, as small variations directly influence the final expression.